jamesdbrock/hffix/README.md

 ## Contributors

-Thank you to the following contributors, who mostly don't show up in the Github *Contributors* list because of my old habit of adding “cleanup” commits to other people's pull requests.
+Thank you to the following contributors, who mostly don't show up in the Github *Contributors* list because of my habit of adding “cleanup” commits to other people's pull requests.

 - [Arvid Norberg @arvidn](https://github.com/arvidn)